 In fact, salons and spas that are most effective in their social media marketing are present on multiple channels.
-And there’s tools available to help manage multiple platforms effectively.
+And there are tools available to help manage multiple platforms effectively.

 But again, let’s master one first.
-This will be your main channel that you’ll use also to grow the others.
+This will be the main channel that you’ll use also to grow the others.

 Each platform is a different animal.
-Some have more similarities than other but they’re all different.
+Some have more similarities than others but they’re all different.

 Let me start by walking you through the most popular social media platforms that salons and spas use in their marketing.
-This should give you an idea of the different platform’s dynamic.
+This should give you an idea of the different platform’s dynamics.